liskieero/hello-world/README.md

 # hello-world
 very simple project

+I deleted some text.

-This is some example edit text.
+I added some new text.